 This new study, published in PLOS Neglected Tropical Diseases, follows up on a similar study done by Oxitec in the Cayman Islands.
 In both cases, introducing these genetically modified mosquitoes suppressed the wild mosquito population drastically.

 Although researchers did not track cases of dengue during their study, models of disease spreading suggest that such a drastic reduction in the mosquito population would prevent the spread of the disease.
 When used in conjunction with traditional vector control methods such as pesticides and eliminating the standing water that mosquitoes need to breed, genetically modified mosquitoes could be powerful new soldiers in the battle against tropical diseases.

 Could genetically modified mosquitoes soon be coming to a state near you?
 It’s possible.
 Oxitec, in collaboration with the Florida Keys Mosquito Control District, is seeking approval from the United States Food and Drug Administration and the local government to start trials in the Florida Keys.

 Oxitec has met with some public backlash over fears of genetically modified organisms as well as environmental concerns.
 Despite these reservations, Michael Doyle, head of the Florida Keys Mosquito Control District, as well as other government officials are hopeful that this partnership with Oxitec will prevent dengue outbreaks in Florida.

 There is no word on when or if the FDA might approve Oxitec’s methods for mosquito control in the Florida Keys, but that hasn’t stopped Oxitec from diversifying their product line.
 Now they have completed new experiments using the same self-limiting biotechnology to curb populations of moths that destroy crops.

-Although much remains to be tested, it’s possible that genetically-engineered pest control may become the new normal in the coming decades.
+Although much remains to be tested, it’s possible that genetically modified mosquitoes may become the new normal in the coming decades.